 The playdough recipe we use is a ‘no-cook’ recipe that uses only 4 ingredients and with just the right additions, can be spruced up to add a little seasonal cheer.

 1 cup salt

-- Add in any other desired dry ingredients (glitter, Kool-Aid for color and scent, etc.)
+- Put flour and salt into a large bowl.
+Add in any other desired dry ingredients (glitter, Kool-Aid for color and scent, etc.)

 - Add in 1 ½ cups of warm water and ¼ cup baby oil and any other desired wet ingredients (extract for added scent, food coloring for color, etc.)

 - Stir until a dough forms then knead the dough until desired consistency.

 As fall transitions into winter, here are some of our favorite seasonal adaptations to help you through the shorter days: